alexiswest98/rem-the-milk/READMEevan.md

     npm run seed

-5. Utilize npm start in the back-end folder. npm start
+5. Utilize npm start in the back-end folder. pipenv shell flask run

 6. Navigate to the frontend folder and npm install. npm install

-7. Utilize npm start in the front-end folder and you will be directed to: http://localhost:3000/ npm start
+7. Utilize npm start in the front-end folder and you will be directed to: http://localhost:5000/ npm start

 ## Feature Roadmap